Last Updated on May 20, 2022

 The matrix contains a large amount of water, a network of collagen fibers, and a ground substance composed mainly of carbohydrate and noncollagenous protein.
 A small amount of lipid and inorganic compounds is also present

-Proteoglycans are produced by chondrocytes and are composed of glycoaminoglycans subunits which are mainly chondroitin sulfate and keratin sulfate.
+- Composed of glycoaminoglycans subunits which are mainly chondroitin sulfate and keratin sulfate

 Noncollagenous protein is also present in the matrix